Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 The key idea is that the government is big enough to have power over individuals interacting, and if anyone tries to rip someone else off, the government will step in and make sure the contract is upheld.
 This allows us to interact as if we trusted each other.
 Then the stickiness sets in and people actually do start to trust each other.

+---v

 This is the power of contracts!
 As long as the government fairly and reliably enforces them.

+---v

+TODO figure of slave owners

+Notes:

 Of course sometimes the government can be a lot like the slave owner.
 We need to watch out for that...

+---v

-What is a Contract?
+## What is a Contract Again?

 (to summarize)

 A way for strangers to trust each other within some limited scope to accomplish something together.

 ---

-What is a smart contract?
+# Smart contracts

 This CS guy Nick Szabo and some other cipherpunks realized in the 90s.
 That contract law and computer sciene actually had a lot in common.